 All privacy policies and procedures are kept current and meet federal and multi-state regulations.

 Apart from PHI on the Bicycle Health app (the patient communication portal), providers document medical histories and treatment plans in the electronic health record, Athena.
-Two factor authentication is enabled for Athena, and Athena also includes audit logging for every operation.
+Secure authentication is enabled for Athena, and Athena also includes audit logging for every operation.
 No PHI is stored via cloud servers.

 For patients, no data on the Bicycle Health app is stored locally (i.e., on phones or computers).
 If patients decide to store health information on the hardware of local devices, they’re encouraged to store only limited information that might be needed in the case of an emergency and to choose this information cautiously.